owanturist/react-hook-window/docs/sections/hooks/use-windowed-list.md

 ```

 This is a bare minimum to determine both first and last visible items.
-With the border indexes it's pretty straightforward to calculate space required to reserve for invisible items on both sides.
-By following this strategy you can replace huge amount of complex item componets by a single placeholder node at each end.
+With the indexes known it's pretty straightforward to calculate spaces required to reserve before the first and after the last visible items.
+Following this strategy you can replace huge amount of complex item componets by a single placeholder node at each side and

-If any of the 3 variables changes the hook updates resulting values and this is where invisible becomes visible 💫 (and another way around).
+1. speed up the initial render
+1. reduce memory allocation of not visible DOM nodes

 ### `interface UseWindowedListOptions`